jpsm83/health/documentation/n8n/article_translation.md

 Translate the above JSON object into Spanish (es):

 Rules:
-1. Translate ALL text content to Spanish
+1. Translate ONLY content section to Spanish
+2. REWRITE mediaContext, SEO, and socialMedia content (not translate) to ensure character limits
-2. Update hreflang, urlPattern, canonicalUrl, slug
+3. Update hreflang, urlPattern, canonicalUrl, slug
-3. Use language mappings for articles and categories
+4. Use language mappings for articles and categories
-4. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
+5. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
-5. CRITICAL: Respect ALL character limits - if exceeded, rewrite that specific value to fit
+6. CRITICAL: Respect ALL character limits - if exceeded, rewrite that specific value to fit
-6. Keep video/image URLs unchanged
+7. Keep video/image URLs unchanged
-7. Output only the complete JSON object
+8. Output only the complete JSON object

 **CRITICAL URL PATTERN RULES:**
 - urlPattern: Use EXACT patterns (articles, artigos, articulos, artikel, articoli, artikelen)